One Health and Development Initiative (OHDI)

 OHDI staff and partners at an advocacy outreach on AMR

-On 21 June 2019, One Health and Development Initiative (OHDI) was institutionalized and officially registered as ‘Orore One Health and Development Initiative’ at the Corporate Affairs Commission (CAC) of the Federal Republic of Nigeria with registration number – CAC/IT/NO 130955.
-In addition to being institutionalized, OHDI’s vision further accommodate all tenets of One Health, addressing all aspects of human, animal and environmental health.
-Currently, OHDI has been included as a one of One Health Commission’s resource centers/organizations working to advance One Health around the world.
+On 21 June 2019, OHDI was institutionalized and officially registered at the Corporate Affairs Commission (CAC) of the Federal Republic of Nigeria with registration number – CAC/IT/NO 130955.
+In addition to being institutionalized, OHDI’s vision further accommodate all tenets of One Health, addressing all aspects of human, animal and environmental, and ecosystem health.

 Meet the Founder